sportdb/sport.db.archive/README.md

 - `http://localhost:9292/event/world.2014/round/1`

-and so on.
+And so on.
 Now change the `server.rb` script to fit your needs.
 Be bold.
 Enjoy.

 ## License